wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 </body>
 ```

-This new function will call the `logout()` method against the `sessionKit` instance and then set the `session` instance in the application state to `undefined`.
+This new function will call the `logout()` method against the `sessionKit` instance and then set the `Session` instance in the application state to `undefined`.

 ## More...

 With these basic concepts, the Session Kit can be integrated into any web application and allow the basic functionality that users would expect.
-This document only scratches the surface of what's possible though since it only covers the Session Kit and doesn't dive deeply into the additional parameters that can be provided to most of these calls.
+This document only scratches the surface of what's possible, since it only covers the Session Kit and doesn't dive deeply into the additional parameters that can be provided to most of these calls.

-Stay tuned as more [guides](/guides) and [documentation](/docs) are added, more [example codebases](https://github.com/orgs/wharfkit/repositories?q=example&type=all&language=&sort=) are created, or ask questions in the [Github discussion board for WharfKit](https://github.com/orgs/wharfkit/discussions)!
+Stay tuned as more [guides](/guides), [documentation](/docs) and [example codebases](https://github.com/orgs/wharfkit/repositories?q=example&type=all&language=&sort=) are added, or ask questions in the [Github discussion board for WharfKit](https://github.com/orgs/wharfkit/discussions)!